What is a Conversation?

 In Gladly, you can see a Customer's entire Conversation history no matter what Channel they use to contact you.
 All of your interactions with the Customer exists in a single place.
 Having every interaction and Conversation with a Customer in one place provides more context, less need for your Customer to repeat themselves, and provide quicker responses.

 Conversations provide a more natural way of handling communication as Conversations always provide a holistic view of who the Customer is, the Channels they use to communicate, along with quickly seeing past Conversations.
-It is also comprised of all Contacts and Messages that a Customer has with you.

 Here are other things to take note of regarding Conversations: